cockroachdb/docs/v21.2/logging-use-cases.md

 - Preceding the `=` character is the `crdb-v2` event metadata.
 See the [reference documentation](log-formats.html#format-crdb-v2) for details on the fields.
 - `TargetNodeID` shows that the decommissioning node is `4`.
 - `RequestingNodeID` shows that decommissioning was requested by node `1`.
-You will see this when specifying the node with the `--host` flag.
+You will see this when specifying the node ID explicitly in addition to the `--host` flag.

 #### Example: Node restart